Tyrrrz/Tyrrrz.me/data/blog/expression-trees/Post.md

 ---

 With the advent of .NET Core 3.0, the .NET team has also added a new attribute, `CallerArgumentExpression`.
-This attribute was meant to be supported by a [language feature](https://github.com/dotnet/csharplang/issues/287) that was planned for C# 8 but unfortunately it didn't make it.
+This attribute was meant to be supported by a [language feature](https://github.com/dotnet/csharplang/issues/287) that was planned for C# 8 but unfortunately didn't make the cut.
 Currently, the attribute doesn't do anything, but we should see this change in one of the future versions of the language.

 The goal of this attribute is to provide the ability to "sniff" the expression passed to the specified parameter.
 For example, we should be able to define a method like this: